by Sujith Silva

 2001 – Isipathana College captained by Ranga Perera beat St. Peter’s College captained by Dilan Abeygoonewardena by 20-17 to win the President’s Trophy.

 2002 – Royal College under Zulki Hameed beat Wesley College who entered the finals for the very first time under Lahiru Boteju to win the President’s Trophy by 26-15 at Royal Sports Complex, their first win for the millennium.
 Royal missed out on winning the Rugby Double, as they were penalised by the Sri Lanka Schools Rugby Football Association (SLSRA), for not playing their encounter against Thurstan College during the League Tournament.
 St. Peter’s College were declared League winners and they lost to Wesley College in the semi-finals of the President’s Trophy.
 Isipathana College did not participate in the President’s Trophy in protest of the decision made by SLSRA.
-However Isipathana College took part in the first ever Premier Trophy and under Anuradha Walpola Isipathanians won it by beating St. Peter’s College in the finals by 16-11 at Sugathadasa Stadium.
+However, Isipathana College took part in the first ever Premier Trophy and under Anuradha Walpola Isipathanians won it by beating St. Peter’s College in the finals by 16-11 at Sugathadasa Stadium.

-2003 – Kingswood College under Dinesh Siriwardena after emerging winners of B Division went onto win the President’s Trophy by beating Isipathana College in the quarterfinals, St. Anthony’s College Kandy in semi-finals (20-17) and S.Thomas’ College Mt.
+2003 – Kingswood College under Dinesh Siriwardena after emerging winners of B Division went on to win the President’s Trophy by beating Isipathana College in the quarterfinals, St. Anthony’s College Kandy in the semi-finals (20-17) and S.Thomas’ College Mt.
 Lavinia in the finals by 26-22.
 Thomians beat Peterites (27-12) in the quarterfinals and edged out Wesleyites in the semi-finals by 13-12.
-Royal College under Rajith Jayasundara emerged champions of the Schools League but opted out of the President’s Cup due to the matches clashing with Bradby fixture.
+Royal College under Rajith Jayasundara emerged champions of the Schools League but opted out of the President’s Cup due to the matches clashing with the Bradby fixture.
 Isipathana College once again won the Premier Trophy.

 Read more: About hooliganism in schools sports https://www.quadrangle.lk/local-news/we-take-a-stand-against/